The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not the case in the past.

 It’s important to note that back in the days of public lynchings, crowds always liked to pick a souvenir.
 Maybe pop some teeth off and put them in your pockets, or perhaps a finger or two.
 Heck, why not be a legend and take the whole arm?
 Sure, eating the liver sounds a bit intense, but hey, war makes people do desperate things.

-It’s unknown whether William of Orange was involved in the assassination or not.
+It’s unknown whether William III of Orange was involved in the assassination or not.
 Whatever the case, he wasn’t the one eaten by a crowd, so for him, it must have been an overall success.

 In any case, nowadays, curious visitors can go to the prison where Cornelius was tortured.
 It’s called Gevangenpoort, and it’s now a museum in The Hague.
 Part of it is dedicated to its glorious prison days and part of it acts as a refurbished art gallery.
 It is situated right next to the square where both the brothers were killed, and you can even find a commemorative statue of Johan de Witt there, in a more dignified state than in his last moments.